uohzxela/clean-code-ruby/README.md

   # a "getter" via a public instance method
   def balance
+    # do some logging
     @balance
   end

   # a "setter" via a public instance method
   def balance=(amount)
+    # do some logging
+    # do some validation
     @balance = amount
   end
 end